 - Eat fun food in our cafe (see below!)

 No.2: Choose some activities from the family station.

 - folding your own bus and driving it between the vehicles

 - spotting shapes around the Museum through shape spotters, and

 - opportunities to make up your own transport story.

 Available at weekends and school holidays.
 Suitable for families with children aged 3 – 12

-Where to eat at the London Transport Museum cafe?
+Wondering where to eat at the London Transport Museum?

 Upper Deck Cafe Opening Hours

 No.2: Lower Deck Cafe & Indoor Picnic Area